Rupee (musician): Early life

 By the age of nine, Rupee had lived in three different countries - Germany, England, and Barbados.

 Spending his first years in England, he was exposed to a contrast of sounds which reflected his parents' diverse backgrounds: calypso on the side of his West Indian father, pop and rock and roll from his mother.
 He and his siblings would often perform on stage, coming up with all sorts of chants, rhymes and antics to tease the audience.
 Rupee eventually moved to Barbados in 1985.
 He had his first major break after winning the Richard Stoute Teen Talent Competition in 1993, when he was a schoolboy at Harrison College.

 Career

 1997–2000: Coalishun

 Rupee emerged on the local soca scene after being invited to join the then popular Bajan band, Coalishun, along with singers like Terencia Coward and Adrian Clarke in 1997.
-Though initially more dancehall oriented, Rupee would find himself settling into the soca genre, a genre indigenous to Trinidad and Tobago.
+Though initially more dancehall oriented, Rupee would find himself settling into the soca genre, a genre indigenous to the English speaking Caribbean, also known as the West Indies.
 This was marked by the release of his first hit single, "Ice Cream".